Maʻopūtasi County: History

 Following the death of elder statesman Mauga Moi Moi in 1935, the high chiefly title became vacant along with the county's chieftainship and the district's governorship.
 When the Mauga aiga could not agree upon a successor, the Governor had to fill administrative posts and named High Chief Lei’ato to be the district's governor.
 He decided to try free, “American-style” elections for the post of county chief, however, Aua village declined to take any part in such proceedings.
 In the fa'aSāmoa, Utulei and Fagatogo villages voted for the Mailo, but each of the other county villages voted for its own village chiefs.
 Five years later, when the Mauga aiga chose Sialega Palepoi to be their matai, and hence High Chief of Maputasi County, the county chieftainship passed naturally into his hands.

+In 1948, Governor Vernon Huber leased land on the north shore of Pago Pago Bay to Island Packers, Inc. for the establishment of a tuna cannery.
+The company planned to fish in the Fiji region and ship the catch back to Pago Pago for processing.
+The venture, however, collapsed when fishermen proved unable to secure tuna in commercially viable quantities.

+In 1953, Mabel Reid of Pago Pago became the first woman elected to the American Samoa House of Representatives, representing Maʻopūtasi County.

 The 2009 Samoa earthquake and tsunami did major structural damage to the port facility in Fagatogo and elsewhere in the county.

 Demographics

 Ma'oputasi County was first recorded beginning with the 1912 special census.
 Regular decennial censuses were taken beginning in 1920.
-From 1912–1970, it was reported as "Mauputasi County."
+From 1912 to 1970, it was reported as "Mauputasi County."

-With the exception of Fatumafuti village, Maʻopūtasi County as a whole and all its villages experienced a population decline from 2000–2010.
-In 2010, the county was home to 10,299 residents, down from 11,695 recorded at the 2000 U.S. Census.
+With the exception of Fatumafuti village, Maʻopūtasi County as a whole and all its villages experienced a population decline from 2000 to 2010.
+In 2010, the county was home to 10,299 residents, down from 11,695 recorded at the 2000 U.S. census.
 Pago Pago’s population decreased 14.5 percent, Fagatogo’s population by 17.1 percent, and Utulei’s population by 15.2 percent.
-The population of the Eastern District decreased from 23,441 residents recorded at the 2000 U.S. Census, down to 23,030 residents as of the 2010 U.S. Census.
+The population of the Eastern District decreased from 23,441 residents recorded at the 2000 U.S. Census, down to 23,030 residents as of the 2010 U.S. census.

 Maʻopūtasi County had a 2015 population of 11,052 residents, according to the 2015 Household Income and Expenditure Survey (HIES) by the Commerce Department.
-It is the second-most populated county (after Tualauta County) and was home to 1,999 housing units as of the 2010 U.S. Census, down from 2,031 recorded at the 2000 U.S. Census.
+It is the second-most populated county (after Tualauta County) and was home to 1,999 housing units as of the 2010 U.S. census, down from 2,031 recorded at the 2000 U.S. census.
 It had the second-highest number of registered voters in 2016, only surpassed by Tualauta County.
 However, during the 2016 elections, more votes were cast in Maʻopūtasi County than any other county.
 There were 3,507 registered voters in Maʻopūtasi County as of 2016: 1,911 females and 1,596 males.